On the variational dual formulation of the Nash system and an adaptive convex gradient-flow approach to nonlinear PDEs: Introduction

 In this paper, we are concerned with the variational dual formulation of such nonlinear systems, with an emphasis on the noise-free Nash system.
 The idea originates with Brenier \cite{CMP18, Br20}, who proposed, for the incompressible Euler equations and related models, to study solutions that minimize the Lagrangian action, i.e., the time integral of the kinetic energy (for recent applications of the least action principle as a selection criterion for systems of hyperbolic conservation laws, see \cite{gimperlein_etal_24, gimperlein_etal_25}).
 Although this minimization problem may fail to have a solution, it leads to a dual problem with more favorable convexity properties.
-Brenier derived an explicit relation linking smooth solutions of the incompressible Euler equations on short time intervals with the \emph{variational dual solutions}.
+Brenier derived an explicit relation linking smooth solutions of the incompressible Euler equations on short time intervals with the \emph{variational dual solutions} (\ach{a terminology introduced in \cite{sga})}.
 In \cite{BMO22}, this technique was applied to the multi-stream Euler-Poisson system.
 A numerical implementation for the dual variational formulation of the quadratic porous medium equation and the Burgers equation has recently been done in \cite{mirebeau_stampfli}.
-In \cite{V22, V25}, the first author extended Brenier's approach by identifying structures in nonlinear PDEs that allow variational dual formulations with favorable properties.
+In \cite{V22, V25, V26b}, the first author extended Brenier's approach by identifying structures in nonlinear PDEs that allow variational dual formulations with favorable properties.
 These dual problems are related to optimal transport, specifically its \emph{ballistic} variant \cite{V25, mirebeau_stampfli}.
 Notably, the functionals arising in this context are not expected to be self-dual, so the formalism of \cite{ghoussoub2009} is not applicable.

-A similar variational dual formulation has been proposed by the second author and several collaborators, see \cite{ach2,sga,ASZ24,kpa,Ach6,AGS24,AG25} and the references therein.
-A key feature of this approach is that the dual problem is built around a \emph{base state}, which can be seen as an ``initial guess'' for the solution of a PDE in question; accordingly, the kinetic energy is replaced with an appropriate relative energy with positive-definite Hessian.
-From this perspective, the base states in \cite{CMP18, Br20, V22, V25,mirebeau_stampfli} are simply zero.
+A similar variational dual formulation has been proposed by one of us in \cite{acharyaQAM,ach2}, and applied to the study of nonlinear PDEs in \cite{ach2,sga,ASZ24,kpa,Ach6,AGS24,AG25} and the references therein.
+A key feature of this approach is that the dual problem is built around a \emph{base state}, cf. Section \ref{sbs}, which can be seen as an ``initial guess'' for the solution of a PDE in question; accordingly, the kinetic energy is replaced with an appropriate auxiliary potential with positive-definite Hessian, e.g., with the relative kinetic energy.